liesware/coherence/README.md

 ## Abstract
 Cohenrence is cryptographic server, it provides a TCP server whith an json interface to perfom cryptographic operations.
 It helps you to create your own cryptographic protocols for modern web apps to protect data, for exmaple: data base encryption, digital signatures, file encryption.

+## This branch

+In this branch  we are integrating postquatum algorithms and homomorphic encryption, pairing based cryptography , as well as new features.
+In master branch we include Qtesla as previous feature from this branch.

 ## Standard Features